-Olafur Ragnar Grimsson is the current president of Iceland.
+Olafur Ragnar Grimsson is the former president of Iceland.
 He was first elected in 1996, then re-elected in 2000, re-elected for a third term in 2004, and re-elected unopposed for a fourth term in 2008.

 Prior to his presidency Grimsson was a professor at the University of Iceland for political science, served as member of Althing, was minister of Finance (1988–1991) and served as chairman of the left People's Alliance (1987–1995).